The Humble Royal

 The Rathod Family Heritage Archive documents the multigenerational legacy of the Lakum~Rathod lineage rooted in the Indus Valley Civilisation and the Maurya Dynasty, later settled in Saurashtra, Gujarat, India.
 This lineage is honoured for direct service with Mahatma Gandhi during the preparation of the Salt March 1930, for the security of the Sabarmati Ashram, and for the protection of the Junagadh State Treasury under the request of the first home minister of the Independent India, Sardar Vallabhbhai Patel to Ratubhai Adani, first Agriculture Minister of Gujarat.
 Ratubhai called upon the Lakum~Rathod family to protect the treasury, and they successfully safeguarded it until the integration of Junagadh into the Indian Union.
 The family has a long history of service in agriculture, education, and scientific research, with Dr N. D. Rathod's contributions to agricultural science and his role as a pioneer in the field being particularly noteworthy.
 The family's legacy continues through the next generation of professionals who are making their mark in various fields internationally.

-The family and relatives are associated with the Rathod, Lakum, Khuman, Badhiya, Mevada, Panchal, Diwan, Pande, Vaja, Vania, Gohil, Parmar and allied clans of Saurashtra and Gujarat.
+The family and relatives are associated with the Rathod, Lakum, Khuman, Badhiya, Mevada, Chudhary, Panchal, Diwan, Pande, Vaja, Vania, Leuva, Chavda, Dabhi, Helaiya, Solanki, Gohil, Parmar and allied clans of Saurashtra and Gujarat.
 The lineage includes professionals residing in India, the United Kingdom, Europe, Australia, New Zealand, Canada and the United States of America.
 This archive is published for research, genealogy and heritage documentation purposes.
+The lineage is further documented through the Barot family of Rajkot who hold Chopada spanning approximately 1200 years of family history, written in old Lipi script of the Maurya period.
+The Barot tradition of hereditary history keeping preserves the complete genealogical and spiritual record of the Lakum Rathod clan.